spectrochempy/spectrochempy/docs/devguide/contributing_docstring.rst

     >>> coord = Coord.linspace(20., 25., 4, units='K',
     ...                         title='temperature')

-* If there is a small part of the result that can vary (e.g. a hash in an object representation), you can use ``...`` to represent this part.
+* If there is a small part of the result that can vary (e.g., a hash in an object representation), you can use ``...`` to represent this part.

   If you want to show that ``s.plot()`` returns a matplotlib AxesSubplot object,